 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Purple Top Grass - Molinia Caerulea

-Purple top grass is a beautiful purple grass that is intended to be grown in warm climates.
-It is most suggested to be grown in zone 9, however, will survive in zones 7&8 when properly maintained during winter.
+The Purple Top Grass is a beautiful purple grass that is intended to be grown in warm climates.
+It is most suggested to be produced in zone 9, however, will survive in zones 7&8 when adequately maintained during winter.
 This type of grass will get quite tall, about 4ft by 4ft, but can be cut back to as low as 3”.
-Purple top grass is drought resistant, so well-drained soil is a necessity.
+The purple top grass is drought resistant, so well-drained soil is a necessity.